evil-shrike/ResxToJson/README.md

 then resources will be merged into the single js-file.
 Cannot be used with `outputDir` option simultaneously.

+## outputFileFormat
+Required: no
+Aliases: `-outputFileFormat`

+Generate file in specific format.
+Can be used tags:
+<language> - language of resx file.
+<resxFileName> - name of resx file.

 ## casing
 Value: `keep`, `camelCase`, `lowerCase`